-- SECTION 1.
-Section 851.93 is added to the Penal Code, to read: - 3 851.93. (a) (1) On a weekly basis, the Department of Justice - 4 shall review the records in the state summary criminal history information database and shall identify persons who are eligible for relief in their arrest records pursuant to Section 851.87, 851.90, 851.91, 1000.4, or 1001.9, and whose arrests meet the conditions described in paragraph (2). statewide criminal justice databases, and based on information in the Automated Criminal History System, shall identify persons with records of arrest that meet the
+SECTION 1.
+Section 851.93 is added to the Penal Code, to read:

+851.93. (a) (1) On a weekly basis, the Department of Justice shall review the records in the statewide criminal justice databases, and based on information in the Automated Criminal History System, shall identify persons with records of arrest that meet the criteria set forth in paragraph (2) and are eligible for arrest record relief.